pingidentity/terraform-provider-pingfederate/docs/resources/idp_sp_connection.md

 <a id="nestedatt--outbound_provision--channels--channel_source--group_membership_detection"></a>
 ### Nested Schema for `outbound_provision.channels.channel_source.group_membership_detection`

-Required:
+Optional:

 - `group_member_attribute_name` (String) The name of the attribute that represents group members in a group, also known as group member attribute.

-Optional:

 - `member_of_group_attribute_name` (String) The name of the attribute that indicates the entity is a member of a group, also known as member of attribute.